 Tips and Tricks From the Expert

-Now you know the exit strategies for lay the draw in various scenarios; you may be eager to implement it but hold on a bit.
+Now you know the exit strategies for laying the draw in various scenarios; you may be eager to implement it but hold on a bit.

 You will find the preceding tips and tricks very useful in contributing to your win rate in the Betfair exchange.